 - Buy a theme on Envato Themeforest

-- Add plugins, plugins, plugins……and more plugins till your has become as you always dreamed
+- Add plugins, plugins, plugins……and more plugins till you have become as you always dreamed

-“Hey Fab, the site is super nice, see the effects when you mousehover, how cool is that?
+“Hey Fab, the site is super nice, see the effects when you mouse hover, how cool is that?
 And the animation here?
 And the Parallax?
-What about the particles that follow the mouse movement?
+What about the particles that follow the mouse’s movement?
 And the 5 popups?
 Crazy great!”

-Then the site, for mixed reasons (yeah…..et’s say so…..), start to become slow, and there you start looking on the internet for some Speed optimization tips, tricks, courses and miracles recipes.
+Then the site, for mixed reasons (yeah….. let’s say so…..), start to become slow, and there you start looking on the internet for some Speed optimization tips, tricks, courses, and miracle recipes.
 And you install more “promising plugins” that instead of helping, bloat the site even more and cause more problems.

-Then You start to post in Facebook groups, complaining that the fact that the website is slow cause elementor is slow, another builder is fast, a “vanilla” script is better than a jquery based one (i vouch for this tho)……that this builder is better than this other etc. etc. and looking for free help with post on every single thing you have in mind.
+Then You start to post in Facebook groups, complaining that the fact that the website is slow cause elementor is slow, another builder is fast, or a “vanilla” script is better than a jquery based one (i vouch for this tho)……that this builder is better than this other, etc., etc. and looking for free help with a post on every single thing you have in mind.